pivotal/docs-tap/local-source-proxy/prereqs.hbs.md

       .dockerconfigjson: #@ json.encode(config())
     ```

-The steps to obtain a secret with sufficient privileges depends on whether your registry is
+The procedure you use to obtain a secret with sufficient privileges depends on whether your registry
-Elastic Container Registry (ECR) or something else.
+is Elastic Container Registry (ECR) or something else.

 Using AWS
 : If you're using Elastic Container Registry as your registry, you require an AWS IAM role ARN